Image

 Introducing the Spy Radio

-• No need of an amateur radio operators licence
+• - No need for an amateur radio operators licence

 The SpyRadio runs on a small inexpensive computer called a Raspberry Pi.
 There are various controls to manage audio volume, cw tone, words per minute and to select a channel.
 There are two additional switches that enable the morse code to be decoded on a small screen and also to enable display of the actual morse dots and dashes.